elixir-nebulex/nebulex_redis_adapter/README.md

 end
 ```

-The adapter dependencies are optional to give more flexibility and loading only
+The adapter dependencies are optional to provide more flexibility and load only
-needed ones.
+the needed ones.
 For example:

-  * `:crc` - Required when using the adapter in mode `:redis_cluster`.
+* `:crc` - Required when using the adapter in `:redis_cluster` mode.
   See [Redis Cluster][redis_cluster].
-  * `:ex_hash_ring` - Required when using the adapter in mode
+* `:ex_hash_ring` - Required when using the adapter in
-    `:client_side_cluster`.
+  `:client_side_cluster` mode.

 Then run `mix deps.get` to fetch the dependencies.

-## Usage
+## 💻 Usage

-After installing, we can define our cache to use Redis adapter as follows:
+After installing, you can define your cache to use the Redis adapter as follows:

 ```elixir
 defmodule MyApp.RedisCache do